 Whenever you ask yourself, Do we really need connected cars? there’s someone to tell you they improve security and ensure an excellent customer experience.
 But what if it’s all just a marketing scam to sell you a new car for a higher price?
-Do OEMs really need to implement all the latest and trendiest tech to win buyers?
+Do OEMs really need to implement all the latest and trendiest technologies in automotive to win buyers?

 Well, yes.
 Modern consumers — Millennials and Generation Z — can’t live without tech, from the top-notch computers in their hands to their automatic pet feeders at home.
 And if there’s a chance to make something better, more secure, and more convenient, they want it.

-This concerns cars among other things: If there’s technology to make driving more comfortable, today’s customers are looking forward to experiencing it.
+This concerns cars among other things: If there are technologies in automotive to make driving more comfortable, today’s customers are looking forward to experiencing it.
 And automakers are ready to provide it to them in the form of partially autonomous connected vehicles.

 In this article, you’ll read about: